 Planning a wedding is one of the most exciting experiences in a couple’s life.
 But everyone knows that throwing a huge party is stressful because there are many details to take care of, and we want our guests to have the most amazing time.
 One of the important details that the bride and groom need to pay attention to from the very beginning is to avoid wedding etiquette mistakes.

 What is wedding etiquette?
-Wedding etiquette takes into account cultural, religious, and regional traditions, adapting to different customs and expectations.
+Modern wedding etiquette takes into account cultural, religious, and regional traditions, adapting to different customs and expectations.
 The purpose of wedding etiquette is to create an atmosphere of respect, hospitality, and harmony, ensuring that all participants feel respected.
 It helps to establish a sense of order, allowing the wedding day to proceed smoothly.

 How to avoid wedding etiquette mistakes?
 We gathered the 12 most common wedding etiquette mistakes to avoid during your wedding.